deepanmurugan/python_boto3/cloudwatch_custom_metrics/rabbitmq_metric_to_cw.md

 ```
 ```
 If you don't want any of the metrics you can remove it from the config.
-Ex: If you are not using channel/connection you can remove last 2 lines.
+Ex: If you are not using channel/connection you can remove last 2 lines. cloudwatch_exporter.aws.region = "us-east-2" => Add this line also to /etc/rabbitmq/rabbitmq.conf if you want to push cloudwatch metrics to a different region other than the default region.
 ```
 ### Restart the rabbitmq service to take new config
 ```
 sudo service rabbitmq-server restart
 ```

+You will see the metrics under RabbitMQ namespace in AWS Cloudwatch under your default AWS Region or cloudwatch_exporter.aws.region.